zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 In standard supervised learning, we aim to find parameters $$\mathbf{\theta}$$ such that we minimise the loss of some task $$t$$.
 The loss of task $$t$$ is given by $$\mathcal{L}_{t}$$.
 The training set of task $$t$$ is $$\mathcal{D}_t$$.

-Now, when trying to find the optimal $$\mathbf{\theta}$$, we often provide some knowledge about how to learn or to guide the model in its training phase <d-cite key="timothy_m_hospedales_meta-learning_2020"></d-cite>.
+In meta-learning, when trying to find the optimal $$\mathbf{\theta}$$, we often provide some knowledge about how to learn or to guide the model in its training phase <d-cite key="timothy_m_hospedales_meta-learning_2020"></d-cite>.
 Let us call this model the base-learner, which has parameters $$\theta$$.
-Examples of how we provide this knowledge include picking the optimiser, deciding how to initialise the neural network, and choosing hyperparameter values such as the learning rate.
+Examples of how we provide this knowledge include picking the optimiser, deciding how to initialise the neural network, and choosing hyperparameter values, such as the learning rate.
 Collectively, this is known as the meta-knowledge.
 The standard supervised problem we aim to solve is: